-- Demonstration of whispers.
+- Demonstrate the game of 'whispers'.
 Separate the class into two teams and have them stand or sit in a row one behind the other.
-The student at the front should be able to write on the board or have a pen and piece of paper in front of him or her.
+The student at the front should be able to write on the board or have a pen and piece of paper in front of them.

-- Dictate a word or sentence suitable for the level and age that you’re teaching to the student at the end of the line.
+- Dictate a word or sentence suitable for the level and age that you're teaching to the two students at the end of each line.

-- He or she then whispers the sentence to the person in front who in turn does the same.
-This is repeated until it reaches the person at the end of the line who then writes this on the board.
-The word or sentence should be the same as the teachers.
+- They then whisper the sentence to the person in front of them who in turn does the same.
+This is repeated until it reaches the two students at the front of each line who then write what they heard on the board.
+The aim is for the word or sentence to be the same as the teacher's.

 - Now write words or sentences on the board depending on their stress pattern.
 Make two sets for each group.
 For example if dealing with the stress of individual words such as countries you might write the following (without the answers in brackets):

 - Now without drilling any pronunciation beforehand repeat the activity as above but now students must write the dictated word next to the stress pattern.

 Extension and adaptations

 - Dictate only the word or sentence and students write the stress pattern.

 - Dictate the stress pattern and students write the word